 YMCA Essex is an inclusive Christian charity rooted in local communities and working with people of all faiths and people of none to meet the needs of the children, young people and their families, and supporting them so they can develop and grow and achieve their goals in life.

-At the YMCA, we aim to foster an atmosphere in which children, young people, parents, staff and volunteers have the space to explore their own faith and spirituality.
+At YMCA, we aim to foster an atmosphere in which children, young people, parents, staff and volunteers have the space to explore their own faith and spirituality.
 This involves running the organisation in such a way that we are not so hurried and busy that it leaves no room to slow down and open ourselves to that which is greater to us.